AMACB/HSCTF-2020-writeups/Treecache_2/Treecache2.md

 00007f00deadbeef      0000000000000000 <-- tcache's pointer has been corrupted
 ...
 ```
-Because we just freed the large chunk onto the tcache freelist, the top of the tcache freelist currenlt points to the corrupted chunk.
+Because we just freed the large chunk onto the tcache freelist, the top of the tcache freelist currently points to the corrupted chunk.
 If we `malloc` for a chunk of size `0x100`, `malloc` will hand us back the corrupted chunk and then write the corrupted pointer `0x00007f00deadbeef` onto the tcache freelist.
 Then the next time we ask for a chunk of size `0x100`, the top of the tcache freelist will read `0x00007f00deadbeef`, so `malloc` will let us write at `0x00007f00deadbeef`.
 This gives us arbitrary write from tcache poison.

 ### Finishing Up
 At this point, the remainder of the exploit is routine.
-It will be helpful to have a chunk in the heap with the string `/bin/sh` in it; simply edit a donation and enter all the strings as `/bin/sh`.
-Now use the leaked libc address to compute the addresses of `__free_hook` and `system`.
-Use the arbitrary write described above to write `system` into `__free_hook`.
-Finally, free the donation with the `/bin/sh`; this would normally call `free` with that pointer, but `__free_hook` overwrote `free` so that we are now calling `system('/bin/sh')`.
+It will be helpful to have a chunk in the heap with the string `/bin/sh` in it; we simply edited a donation and entered all the strings as `/bin/sh`.
+Now we can use the leaked libc address to compute the addresses of `__free_hook` and `system`.
+Then the arbitrary write described above let us write `system` into `__free_hook`.
+Finally, when we free the donation with the `/bin/sh`, this would normally call `free` with that pointer, but `__free_hook` overwrote `free` so that we are now calling `system('/bin/sh')`.
 This gives us a shell, from which we can easily get the flag.

 The full exploit, with poor comments, can be found [here](/Treecache_2/tree2force.py).
-The original `.c` file in the challenge can be found [here](/trees2.c).
+The original `.c` file in the challenge can be found [here](/Treecache_2/trees2.c).